Downtown Baltimore’s Luxurious Metamorphosis

 One of the best examples illustrating this trend is 10 Light St., a 34-story landmark of downtown Baltimore that was originally constructed for the U.S. Customs Service and dubbed The Appraisers’ Building.
 Located two blocks from the Inner Harbor, the LEED-certified Art Deco building preserves unique architectural features and includes more than 400 luxury apartments.
 The Lenore, The Vault and 36 Calvert also used to be office buildings.
 To learn more about this conversion trend, Multi-Housing News spoke with Donald Fry, president & CEO of Greater Baltimore Committee, an organization that includes more than 500 businesses, nonprofits and educational and civic institutions.

 How have developers managed to maintain historic buildings unique features while converting them to residential projects?

 Donald Fry: In Baltimore, we value our history and our historic architecture, and developers are finding both to be very valuable for attracting renters looking for a truly urban and upscale lifestyle.
 Many developers have found inventive ways to showcase these authentic historical details in their projects—whether it’s highlighting original mosaics and Art Deco details or incorporating old bank vaults into the design for new apartments.
-These type of features are what make the apartment buildings truly unique.
+These types of features are what make the apartment buildings truly unique.
 They’re beautiful, spark attention and conversation and tie the city’s future to its past.